 Families are often complex, given the related personalities, talents, relationships and needs.
 In order to operate best, those kinds of sensitivities and complexities need to be taken into consideration from the beginning and plans created with them in mind.
 Treating everything or everyone the same simply does not work.
 Some people are more mature and better decision-makers than others, so that needs to be reflected in access to wealth and related decisions.

 One of the most significant parts of a successful family office experience is creating the team of advisors beyond the family itself.
-Using experts like attorneys, accountants, insurance advisors, bankers and others is important.
+Using experts like attorneys, solicitors, accountants, insurance advisors, bankers and others is important.
 Choosing those advisors carefully is the right way to start.
 Arranging and equipping them with a clear understanding of the plan is necessary.
 And, making sure they know their role – and how to work with the others on the team to maximize the accomplishment of the goals – is also critical.

 Remember, the individual performance of an advisor is good.
 But, just like in any team sport, a well-coordinated team will outperform an individual star almost every time.
 Working together for clear, common goals makes the difference.